mdcscry/devart-template/project_posts/2014-03-01-February Journal.md

   * I reviewed the css animation properties and started mucking around with flasher27.
   * Tripper was born.
   * Made a Tangine.
   * Took new Maya engine and hooked in MPH 2B Damase Unicode font, which has an unusual non-standard font stroke.
 Not as unusual as Maya but unique.
 I plugged into the large glyph engine but then pushed it into a quad glyph presentation standard engine.
-The glyph stroke and the sets available in MPH 2B Damase are neat.O.p[PICTURE]
+The glyph stroke and the sets available in MPH 2B Damase are neat.O.

 ####Feb 6th
   * Hooked the Yi Radicals into the maya flasher39 engine.
 More straight line, but still non-standard.
   * Still testing end to end run.
 Adding in all these additions to flasher27 and flasher39 engines.